 ...while finding true love was one of the most splendid things that could happen to you in life, finding a friend was equally splendid.— Félix J. Palma

 Psychology studies innate behavior and those resulting from cognition – thinking and memory.
 They are related to sociological factors.
 Many theories developed, of which one by psychologist Robert Sternberg says three components exist.
 Those are:

-- Intimacy – Common to romantic and friendship.
-There is sharing in confidence while key is personal details.
+Intimacy – Common to romantic and friendship.
+There is sharing in confidence while the key is personal details.
 Compassion is introduced.

 Next, he delineates between those as forms having one or more of those elements.
 His theory is supported by another saying “Attachment, caring, and intimacy” are stages.
 Those are: